onflow/cadence/docs/language.md

 }
 ```

-If the `pre` block throws an error, or does not return `true` the remainder of the transaction
+If the `pre` phase throws an error, or does not return `true` the remainder of the transaction
 is not executed and it will be completely reverted.

-### Execute Block
+### Execute Phase

-The `execute` block does exactly what it says, it executes the main logic of the transaction.
+The `execute` phase does exactly what it says, it executes the main logic of the transaction.
-This block is optional, but it is a best practice to add your main transaction logic in the section,
+This phase is optional, but it is a best practice to add your main transaction logic in the section,
 so it is explicit.

 ```cadence